wangdi2014/tutorial-cp2k/README.md

 After the simulation is completed, you will see the output files from CP2K including the main output file, trajectory files and restart files in your work directory.

-## Help
+##Help
-For further assistance or questions, please email connect-support@uchicago.edu.
+For further assistance or questions, please email `connect-support@opensciencegrid.org` or visit http://support.opensciencegrid.org.